carlyminjoy/js-weird-parts-notes/execution-contexts-and-lexical-environments/notes.md

 - Every execution context has a reference to it's outer environment
 - Depends on the lexical environment, not the execution stack

+### Scope

+Where a variable is available in your code, and if it's truly the same variable, or a new copy.

+- `let` allows js engine to use block scoping
+- during execution phase, still placed in memory, but can't be used until the declaration occurs in the execution phase
+- when declared inside a block, only available inside that block.